-Are Joy And Happiness a Part of Your Life?
+Are Joy And Happiness A Part Of Your Life?

-The question I am asking is are you happy or just want to learn how to be happy?
 When you are asked, are you happy?
 Or how are you doing?
 What is your usual response?
 One very important thing many people do wrong is to compare yourselves with other people.

 When I am the happiest, it does not always mean that things are going the way I hoped or planned them to be, it is more of peace that I have with the situation that I am in.
 Then the next question is how the Lord is directing me and what does he want me to do.
 Are you happy or just going through the motions of living?